-Tox 21 is pooling federal resources and expertise from EPA, National Institutes of Environmental Health Sciences/National Toxicology Program, National Institutes of Health, National Institute of Health Center for Advancing Translational Sciences and the Food and Drug Administration to use robotics technology to screen thousands of chemicals for potential toxicity, using screening data to predict the potential toxicity of chemicals and developing a cost-effective approach for prioritizing the thousands of chemicals that need toxicity testing.
+Tox 21 is pooling federal resources and expertise from EPA, National Institutes of Environmental Health Sciences/National Toxicology Program, National Institutes of Health, National Center for Advancing Translational Sciences and the Food and Drug Administration to use robotics technology to screen thousands of chemicals for potential toxicity, using screening data to predict the potential toxicity of chemicals and developing a cost-effective approach for prioritizing the thousands of chemicals that need toxicity testing.

 - Currently screening over 10,000 chemicals (8,000 unique chemicals) at the NIH Center for Advancing Translational Science using innovative robotic technology (View Chemical List)

 - Through a Memorandum of Understanding, research, develop, validate and translate innovative chemical testing methods that characterize toxicity pathways (pdf, 7pp, 60kb)

 - Research, develop, validate and translate innovative chemical testing methods that characterize toxicity pathways.

 - Research ways to use new tools to identify chemical induced biological activity mechanisms.

 - Prioritize which chemicals need more extensive toxicological evaluation.